scottadkin/UTstats-client-side-screenshots-plugin/README.md

 # UTstats client side screenshots plugin

 Utstats screenshots is a plugin for UTStats(Version 428) for the original Unreal Tournament, this plugin adds match screenshots for support gametypes on match report pages.
+The screenshots are created by a HTML5 canvas using javascript client side and are forced to a 16:9 ratio.